chrisveness/koa-sample-web-app-api-mysql/README.md

 handlers to handle GET and POST requests, and a set of handlebars templates; each API module has JavaScript handlers for GET, POST, PATCH, DELETE requests.

-The highly-structured applications I work on require ACID SQL databases with referential integrity, so MongoDB was out for me.
+The highly-structured applications I work on often require ACID SQL databases with referential integrity, so MongoDB was out for me.
 MySQL and PostgreSQL should be pretty similar, but PostgreSQL is not yet so well supported for Koa.

-[Actually, I’ve since built applications using MongoDB, sometimes together with MySQL for different datastores in the same application].
+Sometimes both SQL and object-oriented databases such as MongoDB are appropriate within the same app.
+To illustrate how simple this is, I have used MongoDB for access/error logging.
+And if you have no need for SQL, this sample app is also good boiler-plate for purely MongoDB-based app: just remove the MySQL elements.

 For some people, a full JavaScript framework will work better.
 If you’re happy to plan out your own preferred structure, designing your own patterns means one less component to learn / conform to.